 As the old adage goes, you are what you eat.
 This is just as true for our dogs, as it is for us!

-Feeding your dog a high-quality diet filled with nutritious, but delicious foods they enjoy is so important to your dog’s overall health and poop quality.
+When it comes to your dog’s food, feeding them a high-quality diet filled with nutritious, but delicious foods they enjoy is so important to your dog’s overall health and poop quality.
 Keeping your dog hydrated will also improve their stool quality.

 Many dogs have food allergies and sensitivities.
-These can cause digestive upset and even change the color of your dog’s stool, most commonly to an orange or yellow color.
+In addition to skin disease, these can cause digestive upset and even change the color of your dog’s stool, most commonly to an orange or yellow color.

 It’s also crucial to prevent your dog from rummaging through the trash, eating plants, or getting a hold of other household products or chemicals.
 Some human foods are also advised against, so make sure you’re not feeding your dog any of them!

 Here at PetPlate, we work tirelessly to provide the highest quality food for your precious pup!
 Our veterinary nutritionist ensures that your dog is getting a balanced diet filled with top-notch, human-grade ingredients.
 Your dog’s health is reflected in their poop and feeding them a high-quality, healthy diet will help them to have less upsets and less costly visits to the vet.